awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 Some instance types cannot be launched into a VPC with the instance tenancy set to `dedicated`\.
 For more information about supported instances types, see [Amazon EC2 Dedicated Instances](https://aws.amazon.com/ec2/purchasing-options/dedicated-instances/)\.

+Dedicated instances are physically isolated at an AWS account level\.
+Therefore, if you have multiple AWS accounts that are connected via a payer account, instances provisioned within the separate accounts will also be isolated (despite being connected via a payer account).

 ### Amazon EBS with Dedicated Instances<a name="dedicated-instance-ebs"></a>

 When you launch an Amazon EBS\-backed Dedicated Instance, the EBS volume doesn't run on single\-tenant hardware\.